Boundary value problems of elliptic operators and reduction to the boundary techniques: Analysis on intersections of half-spaces

 Summing over all $r\le s$ finishes the proof. \end{proof}

-When working with boundary value problems on intersection domains, or intersections of half-planes, restrictions to one boundary of an operator applied to a distribution with support on a different boundary arise.
-To deal with such terms, we introduce some notation: for $\alpha+1/2\in \mathbb{N}$, $\alpha\ge 1/2$, and $j\neq k$,
+When working with boundary value problems on intersection domains, or intersections of half-spaces, restrictions to one boundary of an operator applied to a distribution with support on a different boundary arise.

+We let $R_j$ denote the operator of restriction to the boundary, $\rho_j = 0$.
+To deal with restrictions to one boundary of an operator acting on a distribution supported on another boundary, we introduce some notation: for $\alpha+1/2\in \mathbb{N}$, $\alpha\ge 1/2$, and $j\neq k$,